-If the goal is to limit the increase in the average temperature of the planet to no more than 1,5 degrees Celsius, it is imperative act immediately and reduce dependence on fossil fuels and other pollutants.
-However, even with immediate action, it would be difficult to avoid a warming of between two and three degrees.
-This situation is alarming, especially when we consider that some cities could disappear due to this phenomenon, which highlights the urgency of acting against the impact of climate change in the Anthropocene.
+If the goal is to limit the increase in the planet's average temperature to no more than 1,5 degrees Celsius, it is imperative to act immediately and reduce dependence on fossil fuels and other pollutants.
+However, even with immediate action, it would be difficult to prevent warming of between two and three degrees.
+This situation is alarming, especially when we consider that some cities could disappear due to this phenomenon, which underscores the urgency of addressing the impact of climate change in the Anthropocene.

 Given this situation, it is essential that humanity become aware of what is happening to the Earth's climate, as failure to do so could have devastating consequences for many lives as the planet's temperature continues to rise and the melting of ice worsens.
 Communities' adaptation to these changes is vital to their survival.

-Said study It is based on direct observations of climate change and on the analysis of the oceans' capacity to absorb carbon, as well as of the particles present in the atmosphere.
-The evidence gathered should be seen as a warning which gives us little time to implement effective measures that allow cities and communities to adapt to an increasingly variable world.
-This adaptation is key to ensuring that the impact of climate change do not destroy our ecosystems.
+The aforementioned study is based on direct observations of climate change and an analysis of the oceans' capacity to absorb carbon, as well as the particles present in the atmosphere.
+The evidence gathered should be seen as a warning that gives us little time to implement effective measures that will allow cities and communities to adapt to an increasingly variable world.
+This adaptation is key to ensuring that the impact of climate change does not destroy our ecosystems.

 Climate change is a cyclical phenomenon that has featured multiple warm periods and ice ages throughout geological history.
 However, we are currently in an interglacial period, emerging from one ice age before possibly entering another.
 This raises concerns that human activity could artificially prolong this warm phase, which is why some scientists argue that the impact on the Anthropocene is significant.